A Good Day, Today and Everyday

-There is, I believe, a powerful goodness that lies at the heart of existence, and a powerful goodness that lies deep in our hearts.
-It is a good day In a fundamental way.
-It is a good day because God sees it that way.
-The goodness is built in, and we are invited to participate in it, to see and feel it; we are invited to experience all that is good and to rejoice in it, sharing it, and increasing it.
+There lies a powerful goodness at the heart of existence, and a powerful goodness that exists deep in our hearts.
+It is a good day In a fundamental way, a good day because God sees it that way.
+It is built in, and we are invited to participate in it, to see and feel it, to experience all that is good and to rejoice, sharing, and increasing it.
 We do this by being open to the goodness that surrounds us and the goodness we feel inside us.
 We turn our attention to any little bit of of goodness that we happen to notice, acknowledging it, letting it in.
-We know that God says it is good, so we allow God's wonders and God's love to be part of our lives.
-God's love comforts us and empowers us, enabling us to uncover more of the goodness, beauty and wonder that exists in this world and in the hearts of those who occupy it, bringing out the best in them and in ourselves.
+God says it is good, so we allow God's wonders and God's love to be part of our lives.
+God's love comforts and empowers, enabling us to uncover more of the goodness, beauty and wonder that exists in this world and in the hearts of all who occupy it, bringing out the best in them and in ourselves.

-So whether it is sunny or rainy on this early summer morning, I still say, "Have a good day."
+So regardless of whether it is sunny or cloudy on this fine late winter morning, I still say, "Have a good day."

 Feel the Goodness

 "Taste and see that the Lord is good."

 - Psalm 34:8

 God's goodness fills our senses.
 We see the beauty of nature - the lilies of the field and the birds of the air.
 We see the soothing greens of an early spring morning; we enjoy the fragrance of the air after a summer rain.
 We see the vibrant colors of autumn, and the pristine white of a snow covered field.
 And whatever season it happens to be, we see.